openml/openml-python/doc/contributing.rst

 Each extension created should be a stand-alone repository, compatible with the `OpenML-Python repository <https://github.com/openml/openml-python>`_.
-The extension repository should work off-the-shelf with ``openml-python`` installed.
+The extension repository should work off-the-shelf with ``OpenML-Python`` installed.

 Create a `public Github repo <https://help.github.com/en/articles/create-a-repo>`_ with the following directory structure: